Penguronik/circuits_project/README.md

 - Maybe turn the flow of a bit from input to output into a flowchart as well and make it horizontally progressing flowchart to make it look nicer on the screen

 #### Example: The flow of a bit from input to output
-1. The bit is taken from an input source and is stored as a state on a input component
+1. The bit is taken from an input source and is stored as a state on an input component
 2. The bit is moved into each wire connected to each pin-out
 3. The bit is moved from each wire to the pin-in of any component they are connected to
 4. The component runs any necessary computation on the bit and sets it to each pin-out's state